Master Gardeners planting a native plants demonstration garden

 Master Gardener Volunteer Training

 The Master Gardener Volunteer Training is a 20 week course that starts at the beginning of September and ends in March, with a break from mid-November to January.
 It is a hybrid course, most weeks are virtual with one in-person meeting a month.
 Virtual sessions are one hour on Saturday mornings, in-person sessions are longer events also on Saturdays.
-Tompkins County often participates in the Southern Tier Regional Training.
+Tompkins County participates in the Southern Tier Regional Training.
 In-person days are spread throughout the Southern Tier counties participating.
-Travel accommodations can be granted.
+Carpools can be arranged for those who have more limited access to transportation.

 The training costs $75 with an additional $50 deposit that is returned after completing the require 20 hours of volunteer service.
-Full and partial scholarships are availale.
+Full and partial scholarships are available.

 Trained MGVs volunteer to teach classes and workshops, maintain our Demonstration Gardens, provide information and soil pH testing at events, answer questions for the Growline, our garden hotline, and/or work with partners on community gardening projects.